lucasmint10/lucasmint10/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on Windows 12 Leak
+- 🔭 I’m currently working on nothing
 - 🌱 I’m currently learning C
 - 👯 I’m looking to collaborate on nothing
 - 🤔 I’m looking for help with nothing